xiaosen7/npcs/apps/stackoverflow/README.md

 2. Setup database

-   Because this project use postgres to be the database, you can change the postgres url by modifying `.env.development` file, or if you have docker you can start the postgres database by run `docker compose -f docker-compose.db.yml up`, if you use the `docker-compose.db.yml`, you do not need to update the `.env.development` file.
+   Because this project use postgres to be the database, you can change the postgres url by modifying `.env.development` file

+   if you have installed docker, you can run `./setup-database.sh` script to setup database, then you do not need to update the `.env.development` file.

    Then Run `npm run prisma:sync:dev`, this command will: